 Mix everything together until well combined, and then pour the dressing over the fruit salad.
 The dressing can be made in advance and stored in the refrigerator for up to 3 days.
 Just give it a good stir before using it in your fruit salad.

-• Fresh Berries!
+- Fresh Berries!
 Strawberries, Blueberries, Blackberries, and Raspberries

-• Tropical Fruits like Mango, papaya, kiwi & Pineapple
+- Tropical Fruits like Mango, papaya, kiwi & Pineapple

-• Stone fruit like peaches, nectarines, plums, & cherries
+- Stone fruit like Peaches, Nectarines, plums, & cherries

-• Melons (such as cantaloupe, honeydew, or watermelon)
+- Melons (cantaloupe, honeydew, or watermelon)

 Feel free to mix and match any kind of fruit to create the best fruit salad with citrus dressing!